 - Parkland Hospital ID Badge and UTSW ID Badge – Pictures for your Parkland Badge and your UTSW ID Badge will be taken during IM Orientation week.

 - VA Hospital Badge – Pictures will be taken AFTER you start your VA rotation.

 Note: You will need to provide proof of identification such as a driver’s license or passport.
 Your badges will carry your legal name as shown on your Social Security card.
 No nicknames allowed.

-Internal Medicine will host IM-specific orientation activities during the week of June 20–29.
-During this time you will be able to meet Residency Program leadership, education staff, chief residents, and upper level residents.
+Internal Medicine will host department specific orientation activities during the week of June 18-30.
+During this time you will be able to meet Residency Program leadership, education staff, chief residents, and upper-level residents.
 Topics will include Adventures in Cross Cover, Quality of Care, Research Opportunities, and Scheduling.
 Please plan to attend all activities – a detailed itinerary will be emailed to you in May.
-Make sure to plan to move to the Dallas area prior to official start date of June 16.
+Make sure to plan to move to the Dallas area at least one week prior to the official start date of June 18.